danielwe/vim-nvtags/README.md

 * For interactive tag searches:
   * `:NT[!] <query>`:
-  Starts an interactive fzf search over tag lines; like running `:execute 'NV[!]' g:nvtags_tagline_pattern`.
+  Starts an interactive fzf search over tag lines; like running `:execute 'NV[!]' nvtags#patterns#tagline`.
 The fzf query field will be prefilled with any arguments passed to `:NT` (this only works without the `!`).

   * `:NTHere`:
   Like `:NT`, but extracts the prefilled fzf query from the current line, like `:NVTagsHere`.
 * For finding files that link to or mention the current file:
   * `NVBacklinks[!]`:
   Starts an interactive fzf search over lines that contain a markdown link to the current file.
-More precisely, matching lines are lines with a link to a file of the same name regardless of path/directory, so false positives can occur if the name of the current file is not unique or there exist links to nonexistent files (ensuring that the links actually point to the current file isn't worth the logical complexity).
+More precisely, matching lines are lines with a link to a file of the same name regardless of path/directory, so false positives can occur if the name of the current file is not unique or there exist links to nonexistent files.

   * `NVMentions[!]`:
   Starts an interactive fzf search over lines that contain the title of the current file.
-The title is taken to be the content of the first H1 ATX heading in the file, i.e., the first line starting with `# `.
+The title is extracted from the file contents as explained under [Search result handling](#search-result-handling).

-In addition, if the variable `g:nvtags_search_paths` is unset it will be set identical to `g:nv_search_paths`.
+In addition, if the variable `g:nvtags_search_paths` is not set manually it will be set to the same as `g:nv_search_paths`.

 ## Interoperability with `vim-pandoc`

-If [`vim-pandoc`](https://github.com/vim-pandoc/vim-pandoc) is loaded with the completion module enabled, the provided omnifunc integrates with the pandoc omnifunc, so both link and bibliography completion work.
-You might want to set autocompletion triggers accordingly, i.e., add `'@'` to `g:ycm_semantic_triggers.pandoc`.
+If [`vim-pandoc`](https://github.com/vim-pandoc/vim-pandoc) is loaded with the completion module enabled, the provided omnifunc integrates with the pandoc omnifunc, so both link and bibliography completion work

 ## Usage tips